CGReinhold/cgrblog/source/_posts/-webkit-app-region.md

 ```

 Node que a div inteira irá permitir que o usuário arraste a janela, com exceção da div interna que é clicável.
-Note that the hole div will allow the user to drag the window, with exception of the inner div, which is clickable.

 ## Usando com electron